btrettel/blastersim/to-do.md

 ### v0.1.0

+- Switch to assert with optional arrays printed.
+- Go through all assertions in BlasterSim and add optional data in arrays.
+- Make `sys_interp` preserve total energy via Hénon's trick.
+Looks like total energy decreases a bit based on `test_conservation`. henon_numerical_1982
+- Test `sys_interp`.
+- Run `check_sys` on interpolated point.
+- Make internal and input file variable names consistent
+- Make friction plot for debugging.
+Try typical case and also `p_fs = p_fd` to help debug what's going on with that.
+Why does `p_f` go so much higher than `p_fs`/`p_fd` in that case?
 - Test `m_s` in `d_xdot_d_t`.
 - transonic corrections in the barrel (Corner eq.
 123)
     - Make this the default but optional if desired for testing.